 Meet the Superintendent

-The East Moline School District is working to build collective efficacy by refining collaborative structures throughout our organization.
-Our mission is to prepare all learners for the world of tomorrow.
-For the 2018-19 school year, we will work together to:
+The East Moline School District is working to build collective efficacy by enabling collaborative structures throughout our organization.
+For the 2019-20 school year, we will work together to:

 - Support collaborative decision-making in our schools to empower educators as they address the needs of all learners